 \end{proof}

-Note that in the proof of the above theorem we have also proved what happens with few additional cases for $m\geq -2$ and $n\geq -1$.
+Note that in the proof of the above theorem we have also proved what happens with the few additional cases where $m\geq -2$ and $n\geq -1$.
 We comment these mostly well known cases briefly in the following

 \begin{corollary} Let $m\geq -2$ and $n\geq -1$. \begin{enumerate}